AtsukoCoffey/search4herbs/README.md

 We can make a copy of someone's original repository on our GitHub account, so we can make changes without affecting the original repository.

-1. With my GitHub account locate the objective repository ( I can’t fork my own repository ), top-right of the Repository (not top of page) just right hand side of the repository title, click the "Fork" Button.
+1. Locate the objective repository using my Github account (I can’t fork my own repository), top-right of the Repository (not top of page) just right hand side of the repository title, click the "Fork" Button.
 ![Forking (1)](readme/dep-fork-1.png "Forking (1)")

 2. Input available new repository name and click “Create fork”.
-Now have a copy of the original repository in my own GitHub account.
+Now there is a copy of the original repository in my own GitHub account.
 ![Forking (2)](readme/dep-fork-2.png "Forking (2)")

 ## Cloning